scummvm/scummvm/doc/docportal/other_platforms/nintendo_switch.rst

 Copy the folders containing game files into the ``/switch/scummvm/`` folder on the microSD card.

+ScummVM on the Nintendo switch supports :doc:`Cloud functionality <howtocloud>`.

-For more information, see the :doc:`../using_scummvm/adding_games` page.
+For more information on how to add and play games, see the :doc:`../using_scummvm/adding_games` page.

 Controls
 =================